Stock Trading: A Beginner’s Guide to the Markets

-Investors shouldn’t fear stock trading.
-It’s one of the best ways to build and preserve wealth over the long term.
-Between 1928 and 2018, the S&P 500 provided an average return with dividends of 11.67%, according to economist Robert Shiller and Yahoo Finance.
+Investing in the stock market is one of the best ways to build and preserve wealth over the long term.
+Average 10-year stock market returns for the last 140 years have been 9.2%.
 That figure is way higher than the average return of a savings account in the United States.

 What Is Stock Trading?

 One of the most popular ways to invest in public markets is to trade stocks.
 Stocks are an investment that represents an ownership stake in a publicly traded company.
 When you buy a share of a company’s stock, you are purchasing a percentage of the company.